tomjakubowski/ecs-rs/doc/tutorial4.md

 ```rust
 pub fn new(T, Aspect) -> EntitySystem<T> // T: EntityProcess
 ```
 Those are two types that we haven't come across yet.
-The `Box<EntityProcess>` is an implementation of `EntityProcess`, which defines what we do with the entities that meet the requirements.
+The `T: EntityProcess` is an implementation of the `EntityProcess` trait, which defines what we do with the entities that meet the requirements.
 The second argument, `Aspect`, defines those requirements, and acts like a filter to pick out which activated entities the system wants to process.

 (The next tutorial has a closer look at `Aspect`s)